epigno/epigno-tech-blog/content/articles/en/coding-hygiene.md

 The reviewer shall review within a day, so that the submitter does not lose momentum.

-The review shall point issues that should be dealt with, then remove the "Needs review" label.
+The reviewer shall point issues that should be dealt with, then remove the "Needs review" label.
 Through discussion, they will work together possible enhancements with the submitter about possible enhancements.
 Rinse and repeat until the merge request is as good as it can get.